 Terms of Class B Common Stock and Class C Common Stock.
-As of October 15, 2004, we had 8,000 shares of Class B common stock outstanding and 4,000 shares of Class C common stock outstanding.
+As of December 31, 2003, we had 3,200,000 shares of Class B common stock outstanding and 4,000 shares of Class C common stock outstanding.
+Effective March 1, 2004, the holders of Class B common stock converted 3,192,000 shares of Class B common stock into an equal number of shares of common stock.
+As of March 2, 2004, we had 8,000 shares of Class B common stock outstanding and 4,000 shares of Class C common stock outstanding.
 Holders of Class B common stock and Class C common stock:

-- are entitled to one vote for each share held of record on all matters submitted to a vote of the stockholders, other than the election of four directors who are elected exclusively by the holders of Class B common stock and the election of two directors who are elected exclusively by the holders of Class C common stock; - are not entitled to cumulative voting for the election of directors; and - are entitled to receive ratably such dividends as may be declared by the Board of Directors out of legally available funds, subject to preferential rights of holders of Preferred Stock.
+- are entitled to one vote for each share held of record on all matters submitted to a vote of the stockholders, other than the election of four directors who are elected exclusively by the holders of Class B common stock and the election of two directors who are elected exclusively by the holders of Class C common stock; - are not entitled to cumulative voting for the election of directors; and - are entitled to receive ratably such dividends as may be declared by the Board of Directors out of legally available funds, subject to preferential rights of holders of Preferred Stock;